This article will help you read and understand your pathology report for sessile serrated adenoma.

 Unfortunately, it is possible for gastroenterologists and surgeons to miss sessile serrated adenomas when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

-Why is this important?
 Colon cancer can start in a sessile serrated adenoma.
 When cancer develops in a sessile serrated adenoma, it usually starts in a pre-cancerous condition called dysplasia.

 Dysplasia is a word pathologists use to describe an abnormal pattern of growth.
 In the colon, dysplasia can be either low grade or high grade, depending on how abnormal it looks to a pathologist when viewed under the microscope.
 High grade dysplasia is more closely related to cancer than low grade dysplasia.

-Why is this important?
 All sessile serrated adenomas require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.

-Cancer (malignancy) in the sessile serrated adenoma
+Cancer in the sessile serrated adenoma

 The need for further surgery will depend on a variety of factors, such as the size of the cancer and whether or not it has been completely removed.